Comprehensive Resource Document for Alameda County

 For the most up to date info on resources, call 211

-From Senator Nancy Skinner's Website:
+Resources from Senator Nancy Skinner's Website:

 Tax deadlines: Both the state of California and the IRS have extended tax filing deadlines until July 15.
 However, if you are eligible for the federal EITC or Cal EITC and California's child tax credit, filing your taxes before July 15 will help you get the benefit right away.